 BBC Bitesize : This scheme has a mix of short videos, interactive activities and written tasks.

 Oak National Academy : This scheme has a daily video lesson to watch with an on-screen teacher.

 We suggest that BBC Bitesize is best suited to children working alongside an adult, while Oak National Academy is more appropriate for children working independently.
 However, please feel free to choose whichever scheme best suits you and your child.

 Reading – please continue to read books regularly with your child

-Handwriting – please ask your child to practise their handwriting regularly, making sure their letters start and stay on the line, are the correct size, and that their writing is joined up consistently.
+Handwriting – please ask your child to practice their handwriting regularly, making sure their letters start and stay on the line, are the correct size, and that their writing is joined up consistently.

-Sumdog – please log-on to Sumdog and complete this week’s spelling and maths challenges.
-You may also try other activities on Sumdog to improve your maths and English skills.
+Sumdog – please log-on to Sumdog and complete maths competition.
+There are many other activities on Sumdog which will help you to improve your maths and English skills.

 Pleas take a moment to give us some feedback about the school's response to the coronavirus.
 Your feedback is important to us.